DenitsaStoianova/Data-Structures-and-Algorithms/Week11/HashTableTheory/README.md

 2. Secondary Clustering – two records do only have the same collision chain if their initial position is the same.

 ***Quadratic Probing:***
-We look for i2‘th slot in i’th iteration
+We look for i^2'th slot in i'th iteration

 ***Double hashing:***
-We use another hash function hash2(x) and look for i*hash2(x) slot in i’th rotation.
+We use another hash function hash2(x) and look for i*hash2(x) slot in i'th rotation.

 **2. Linear Chaining**